-During the 2019 calendar year, 2 fire drills were held, one in the spring semester and one in the fall semester.
-Our goal is to complete the required two fire drills each year.
+During the 2022 calendar year, 1 fire drill was held in the fall semester.
+Our goal is to complete two fire drills each year.
+During the Spring semester, a work project prevented us from organizing a fire drill.

 Fire Alarm System